mkdocs/mkdocs/docs/index.md

 MkDocs is a **fast**, **simple** and **downright gorgeous** static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
-Start by reading the [introductory tuorial], then check the [User Guide] for more information.
+Start by reading the [introductory tutorial], then check the [User Guide] for more information.

 ### Host anywhere